-The best way end your day of adventuring in the national park is to relax in the geothermally heated hot springs, located in various spots in the area.
-The Hot Springs of La Fortuna offer 16 different hot pools.
-You can also visit the Tabacón Hot Springs and experience cascading thermal waterfalls.
+The best way end your day of adventuring in the Arenal Volcano National Park is to relax in the geothermally heated Arenal hot springs, located in various spots in the area.
+The natural hot springs of La Fortuna offer 16 different hot pools.
+You can also visit the Tabacon Hot Springs and experience cascading thermal waterfalls.
 The restorative minerals and bicarbonates in the water are great for your health.
 You’re guaranteed to leave feeling refreshed!

 The largest human-made lake in Costa Rica is Lake Arenal.
 It provides a perfect mirror for the volcano and sheer natural Costa Rican beauty.
 Lake Arenal was created in 1979 for hydroelectric and irrigation purposes.
 The lake actually covers two submerged towns, complete with buildings, roads, cemeteries, and farmland, under 50 meters of deep dark blue waters.

 Experience some of the best fishing in Costa Rica in the largest man-made lake in the world.
 Visit in May for your best chance to catch some gorgeous Rainbow Bass (Guapotes) while you take in an amazing view of the Arenal Volcano.

 Learn how to windsurf from professional guides and experience warm waters and great winds.
 Windsurfing is available all year round and there are lessons available for people at every level.
 It is a challenging but unforgettable experience!